apache/druid/integration-tests/README.md

 can either be 8 or 11.

 Druid's configuration (using Docker) can be overrided by providing -Doverride.config.path=<PATH_TO_FILE>.
 The file must contain one property per line, the key must start with druid_ and the format should be snake case.

+## Debugging Druid while running tests

+For your convenience, Druid processes running inside Docker have debugging enabled and the following ports have been made available to attach your remote debugger (such as via IntelliJ IDEA's Remote Configuration):

+- Overlord process at port 5009
+- Middlemanager process at port 5008
+- Historical process at port 5007
+- Coordinator process at port 5006
+- Broker process at port 5005
+- Router process at port 5004
+- Router with custom check tls process at port 5003
+- Router with no client auth tls process at port 5002
+- Router with permissive tls process at port 5001

 Running Tests Using A Configuration File for Any Cluster
 -------------------